iristfu/Places/README.md

     * The user can see all the locations within an itinerary in a maps view.
     * The user can filter in this maps view for specific types of locations, dates planned for locations, etc.
     * The user can generate shortest routes between locations.
 * Sharing itinerary
-    * Sharer of itinerary can see how many people have viewed their itinerary.
+    * Access permissions
+        * Author can restrict access to specified accounts
+        * Author can set access permissions to viewer or editor
     * Sharer of itinerary will get notified when the receiver has viewed their itinerary.
-    * If receiver currently doesn't have the app, they will be prompted to download and sign up for the app.
+    * If receiver currently doesn't have the app and they click on a link, they will be prompted to download and sign up for the app.
     * If receiver does have the app, clicking the link will open up the app and prompt the user to login if they aren't signed in.
-    * People can collaborate on an itinerary.
 * The app can authenticate with biometrics.

 ### 2. Screen Archetypes